toshimaru/jekyll-toc/README.md

 # Installation

-Add jekyll-toc plugin in your site's `Gemfile`.
+Add jekyll-toc plugin in your site's `Gemfile`, and run `bundle install`.

 ```ruby
 gem 'jekyll-toc'
 ```

-And add the jekyll-toc to your site's `_config.yml`.
+Add jekyll-toc to the `gems:` section in your site's `_config.yml`.

 ```yml
 gems:
   - jekyll-toc
 ```

-Set `toc: true` in your posts.
+Set `toc: true` in posts for which you want the TOC to appear.

 ```yml
 ---